 ShotPacker is a useful UV island packing add-on for Blender by Gumroad user ambi.
-This algorithm for packing UVs inside the tool might save you tons of time.

 Use “Install Add-on from File…” in Blender User Preferences/Add-ons and navigate to shotpacker.zip.
 Then turn it on in the add-ons tab.